nautsio/workshop-docker-consul/main.md

 !SUB
-Simplest way is using DNS
+Simplest way is using DNS:

+- Start Docker daemon with extra parameter: `--dns <IP of docker0>`
-Add docker0 ip address as EXTRA_ARGS to Docker daemon & bind Consul as DNS server to the host
+- Bind Consul as DNS server to the Docker host

 !SUB